outdreamer/build-a-cure-1/docs/reference/math_terms.md

 				    - grothendieck sites
 				    	- categories with extra data axiomatizing whether a family of arrows covers an object, for defining sheaves
 				    - other spaces
+				    	- manifold: topological space that resembles euclidean space near each point

 			- metric spaces
 			- normed vector spaces: vector space where norm is defined